broadinstitute/terraform-ap-modules/README.md

 # terraform-ap-modules
 DSP Analysis Platform Terraform Modules.
 This public repository contains Terraform modules that are meant to be Broad-agnostic and can potentially be deployed by outside parties.
-The general pattern their deployment inside the Broad is for them to be referenced from a deployment in the private [terraform-ap-deployments repository](https://github.com/broadinstitute/terraform-ap-deployments), along with any Broad-specific infrastructure.
+The general pattern for their deployment inside the Broad is for them to be referenced from a deployment in the private [terraform-ap-deployments repository](https://github.com/broadinstitute/terraform-ap-deployments), along with any Broad-specific infrastructure.

 ## Formatting
 Before committing changes to a module, please run the following linting operations in the module directory: